 Under the supervision of the Director of Clinical Programs, performs outpatient counseling services to children ages 0-21 and their families.
 This position is critical to helping children excel and will join a team of very energetic, passionate and committed clinicians who care about the wellbeing of the children and families they serve.

 Pajaro Valley Prevention & Student Assistance, Inc (PVPSA) has been the leader of youth prevention and intervention services in the Pajaro Valley for the last 29 years.
 We believe that every young person in our community should have the opportunity to thrive.
 Our mission is to improve the quality of life of students and families in the Pajaro Valley by providing health education, prevention services, mental health services, and by advocating for public policies that protect the health of our community.
 The agency is committed to helping employees fulfill a balanced approach in managing their careers and personal life.

 Duties and Responsibilities

-Conduct evaluations, assessments and crisis counseling services for students of PVUSD
+Conduct evaluations, assessments and counseling services of referred children, adolescents and their